reticulatedpines/magiclantern_simplified/contrib/qemu/README.rst

 Test suite
 ``````````

-Most Canon cameras are very similar - which is why one is able to run the same codebase
+Most Canon cameras are very similar inside - which is why one is able to run the same codebase
 from DIGIC 2 (original 5D) all the way to DIGIC 5 (and soon 6) - yet, every camera model has its own quirks
 (not only on the firmware, but also on the hardware side).
 Therefore, it's hard to predict whether a tiny change in the emulation, to fix a quirk for camera model X,
-will have a negative impact on camera model Y. The test suite tries to answer this,
+will have a positive or negative or neutral impact on camera model Y. The test suite tries to answer this,
 and covers the following:

 - Bootloader code (to make sure AUTOEXEC.BIN is loaded from the card)